**This blog has been updated as of November 2020**

 So who are these banks?

-All of the banks listed on this graphic are lenders to one or more credit facilities to relevant Enbridge subsidiary companies.
-The seven starred banks — Bank of America, JPMorgan Chase, Wells Fargo, Bank of Montreal, Scotiabank, TD, and MUFG — are lead agents on those credit facilities.
+All of the banks listed on this graphic are lenders to one or more credit facilities to relevant Enbridge companies.
+The five starred banks — Bank of America, Wells Fargo, Scotiabank, TD, and Mizuho — are lead agents on those loans.

 In addition, some banks on this list are raking in fees for advising Enbridge on how to sell off certain assets in order to focus more on pipelines like Line 3.
-Citi, CIBC, and RBC have all helped Enbridge sell off natural gas and renewables assets since May.
+Citi, CIBC, and RBC have all helped Enbridge sell off natural gas and renewable assets since May 2018.

 Banks’ support of Enbridge continues a legacy of climate damages and abuses of Indigenous rights.
-They have a choice: they can walk away from Enbridge, from Line 3, and from expansion of the tar sands.
-Wall Street lenders and international banks can refuse to profit from climate disaster, and join a collective global effort to build a thriving future.
+They have a choice: they can step away from this high-risk project by not renewing Enbridge’s $12+ billion in credit facilities when they come to maturity, with an initial opportunity to cut ties as soon as March 2021.
+They can walk away from Line 3, from Enbridge, and from expansion of the tar sands at large.
+Wall Street lenders and international banks can refuse to profit from climate disaster and join a collective global effort to build a thriving future.

 Where not hyperlinked, financial information is from Bloomberg Finance L.P.